Tap to Donate

 Requirements for use:

-Tap to Donate for iOS is available via TestFlight.
-You can find information about downloading TestFlight and how to get the app here.
-Note that iOS 'tapping' is done on the front of the device on the screen where the NFC Chip is located.
+- iOS devices: iPhone XS models released in 2018 and later iPhone models running iOS 16.7 or above. iPads do not use NFC technology and cannot be used. iOS 'tapping' is typically performed on the front screen of the device where the NFC Chip is located.
 On some iPhone models, the NFC Chip can also detect 'taps' on the back of the device.

 In this article